zamanianlab/ZamanianLabDocs/docs/protocols/Lab_Operations/BSC_Operation/BSC_Operation.md

 4. When working in the BSC, move arms in and out slowly, make slow movements inside the cabinet as to not disrupt the airflow.

-5. Perform all operations at least 4 inches from the front grille on the work surface.
+5. Perform all operations at least 4 inches from the front grill on the work surface.

 6. The workflow inside the cabinet should be from “clean” materials to “dirty” (contaminated).
 Minimize movement of dirty items over clean ones.